commit-app-playground/backend-template/templates/README.md

 # Getting Started
 ### Essentials steps to get your backend server deployed
+A helloworld example has been shipped with the template to show the bare minimum setup, server that listens on the configured port and a dockerfile. (`main.py`, `requirements.txt`, `Dockerfile`)
 - Webserver that listens on a port <% index .Params `containerPort` %>
 - Dockerfile builds and serves on port <% index .Params `containerPort` %>

 # Deployment
 ### Things that happened behind the scene
+- The Github-Org has been configured with secrets that has access to deploy to the Onboarding cluster
 - CI/CD will run in Github actions to deploy your application
 - It will build an image and push to ECR repository
-- it will creates an ingress, service and deployment in Kubernetes cluster using kustomize
+- it will creates an ingress, service and deployment in Kubernetes cluster using kustomize during the CI pipeline
 - It will update deployment image to use the most recent built Image

+# Structure
 ## Kubernetes
+The setup of kubernetes uses kustomize and is ran during theCI pipeline, it is setup in the [`/kubernetes`](./kubernetes/deploy/) folder
-Your application is deployed on your EKS cluster through circleCI, you can see the pod status on kubernetes in your application namespace:
+Your application is deployed on your EKS cluster through CI pipeline, you can see the pod status on kubernetes in your application namespace:
 ```
 kubectl -n <% .Name %> get pods
 ```
 ### Configuring
-You can update the resource limits in the [kubernetes/base/deployment.yml][base-deployment], and control fine-grain customizations based on environment and specific deployments such as Scaling out your production replicas from the [overlays configurations][env-prod]
+You can update the resource limits in the [kubernetes/deploy/deployment.yml][deployment], and control fine-grain customizations based on environment and specific deployments such as Scaling out replicas and environment variables.
+And the [ingress] and [service] are also setup during the CI pipeline using Kustomize to setup the api on the infrastructure.

 ## Github actions
 Your repository comes with a end-to-end CI/CD pipeline, which includes the following steps: